droidinteractive/Box2DLights/README.md

 FEATURES:
 * NEW: Shaders stored in external files
-* FIX: Demo no longer crashes desktop
+* NEW: Updated Demo for both Desktop and Android platforms
 * Arbitrary number of lights
 * Gaussian blurred light maps
 * Point light